College Code: UN

 CONS 625: Generalized Linear and Mixed Models in Ecology and Conservation Biology.
 3 credits.

 This regression-based analytical course combines lectures on theory and concepts with significant time practicing statistical tools within the R environment.
 The course concludes with a final project module where participants work independently to conduct a full analysis of a provided dataset and present their results.
 This course covers: probability theory, random variables and statistical distributions, linear models, generalized linear models, model diagnostics, data transformations, visualizing results, missing data and collinearity.
 Offered through the Smithsonian-Mason School of Conservation in cooperation with the Smithsonian Conservation Biology Institute on site in Front Royal, VA.
-This course is taught as an intensive, mixed format (lectures and computer work) offering, in a residential full-day (8:30am-6pm), 2 week session.
-Course includes a required Saturday morning session with Sunday as a free day.
-An online asynchronous (7.5) is also offered.
+This course is taught as an intensive, mixed format (lectures, computer work) offering, in a residential full-day (8:30am-6pm), 2 week session with some optional night sessions.
+Course includes a required Saturday morning session.
+Sunday is a free day.
+An online asynchronous format is also offered.
 Offered by Provost's Office.
 May not be repeated for credit.

 Recommended Prerequisite: Basic statistics course